scorelab/Go-social/README.md

 #### B. Google Maps Setup:

-1. Generate a `Google Maps API Key` using this [Link](https://mapsplatform.google.com/) for G-social's map view, or use the provided key (not guaranteed to always work).
+1. Generate a `Google Maps API Key` using this [Link](https://mapsplatform.google.com/) for Go-social's map view, or use the provided key (not guaranteed to always work).
 Ensure the key has all maps, routes, and places enabled
 2. After obtaining your Google Maps API key, replace the example key with your own.
    > - For Android open `android/app/src/main/AndroidManifest.xml` and replace